 11. Eat, drink, shop on Park Street

 Christmas shopping is made easy on Park Street, with a choice of indie boutiques, much-loved high street brands, and vintage and retro shops.
-Stop off at Averys Wine Merchants on nearby Culver Street to stock up on festive fizz, and make time to explore products from talented designers in the Guild, an independent department store and gallery.
+Stop off at Averys Wine Merchants on nearby Culver Street to stock up on festive fizz, and browse pre-loved clothes and accessories at The Vintage Thrift Store.

 All shopped out?
 Make a beeline for the bars and restaurants of Park Street instead.
 Choose from Japanese noodles and nibbles at Yakinori, or Roman-style pizzas at Pizza on the Park.
 If you've got a sweet tooth, head to the award-winning Swoon for indulgent hot chocolate and gelato sundaes.

 Follow up dinner with a concert at St George’s Bristol.
-Whether you fancy a rousing folk show or traditional carols, they have festive performances lined up throughout the month, including Carols by Candlelight (16 December), Christmas Spectacular (19 December), and Children's Christmas Carnival (22 December).
+Whether you fancy a rousing folk show or traditional carols, they have festive performances lined up throughout the month, including Spirit of Christmas (13 December), Handel's Messiah (18 December), Festive Fiesta (20 December), and Children's Christmas Carnival (21 December).

 Image - St George's Bristol Handel's Messiah